zwingel/OBS-Overlay-Tool/README.md

 📂 Structure at a glance
 app/: The core Electron application.

-default/: Master templates for the server, control panel, and overlays.
+defaults/: Master templates for the server, control panel, overlays and translations.

-translations.json: Central file for all UI texts (EN/DE).

 📜 License
 MIT License - Use it, change it, and have fun with your streams!